acandael/actionmaker-v2/src/content/activities/en/moord-mystery.md

     'moord-mystery/moord-mystery-7.jpg',
   ]
 categories: ['indoor']
-duration: '2-3 hours'
+duration: '2 - 5 hours'
-groupSize: '8-50 people'
+groupSize: '6 - 1000 people'
-availability: 'On request'
+availability: 'All year round'
 ---

 During this interactive game, you become detectives in a mystery full of intrigue, suspects, and hidden clues.
 With fun challenges that perfectly fit the Cluedo period, you'll be challenged to make connections between a weapon, location, or suspect.